ThemeHow/as-woocommerce-with-owl-carousel/as-woocommerce-with-owl-carousel/readme.txt

 As woocommerce with owl carousel is a jquery plugin for WordPress site.
 This plugin will create a nice carousel for your site.
 After installing and Activating the plugin, go to WordPress Admin Dahsbord and then go to
 <pre>
-Appearance > As option
+As Short code > As Short code
 </pre>
 Here you can create Shortcode and publish a carousel for your site.
 So create a Shortcode as you choice and see a nice carousel at your site front-end.
 <h3>How to use</h3>
-Go to Appearance > As option, Here is a Shortcode creator enging.
+Go to As Short code > As Short code, Here is a Shortcode creator enging.
 So fill the input field as your choice.
 Click get shortcode and copy this shortcode publish this.
 Save button is optional if you need save all option you can use it.
 Note!
 Carousel Name must be an unique name.
 If you not use unique name so carousel not working.